zioCristia/esp-room-thermometer/README.md

 I know that DHT11 is not a very reliable temperature and umidity sensor but for the purpose of this project is more than sufficient.

+For a complete list of parts with some links: https://docs.google.com/spreadsheets/d/1-pkWVYFf2BbrVPfpay5KMb0pS1-IxxCx1xM6d1OcC2A/edit#gid=0

 ## Software
 The software used is EspHome in order to integrate the sensors with my HomeAssistant server but you may as well use another software to your liking.